 However, quite often the linear IGR shaliness indicator yields an over-estimation of rock's volume of shale (specially for shallow, young reservoirs), producing an overall pessimistic scenario of the reservoir quality.
 To overcome this, several empirical formulations have been developed to correct and reduce the rock's shale volume Vshale as direct functions of IGR, that is VSH = f (IGR), trying to adjust the clay minerals total radioactive response.

-Ordered from the most pessimistic shale indicator IGR (more VSH), to the most optimistic one, the Larionov VSH equation for young, tertiary rocks (less VSH), equations 1, 2, 3, 4 and 5 show the Linear VSH IGR indicator, the Larionov model for older rocks, the Clavier model, the Stieber model, and the Larionov model for tertiary rocks:
+Ordered from the most pessimistic shale indicator IGR (more VSH), to the most optimistic one, the Larionov VSH equation for young, tertiary rocks (less VSH), the equations show the Linear VSH IGR indicator, the Larionov model for older rocks, the Clavier model, the Stieber model, and the Larionov model for tertiary rocks:

 The figure below, shows the different vshale corrections VSH = f (IGR), as functions of the IGR index.
 The corrections are particularly important for medium IGR values around 0.4 - 0.7:

 What's the best model to choose?
 There is no a closed answer.
 Instead of computing all the 5 equation models, we suggest to compute only the extremes pessimistic linear IGR, and the optimistic Larionov for tertiary rocks to derive a custom weighted combination: